 All on first floor: Living room with single pull-out bed (for alternative sleeping only)/dining room.
 Steps down to kitchen.
 1 double bedroom with en-suite shower room and toilet.

 Gas central heating, electricity, bed linen and towels included.
 Freeview TV.
 DVD.
 Electric cooker.
 Microwave.
 Dishwasher.
 Wi-fi.
 Sitting-out area and bench.
-Parking (1 car).
+Public car park.
 Welcome pack.
 No smoking.
 No children under 12 years.